 Despite the Baby Bonus and other initiatives aimed at parents, Singapore’s birth rate continues to decline.
 That said, it pays to figure out how much you can receive in exchange for creating your own offspring.

 So, how much can you get?
-Here’s a guide to figuring our your Baby Bonus payout.
+Here’s a guide to figuring out your Baby Bonus payout.

 The Baby Bonus Scheme’s full name is actually the Child Development Co-Savings Scheme.
-The Baby Bonus payout comes in 3 components: Cash Gift, CDA First Step and dollar-for-dollar matching.
+The Baby Bonus Scheme comprises of 2 components: Cash Gift, and Child Development Account (CDA).
+The CDA then comprises the First Step Grant, and dollar-for-dollar co-matching.
+Lost already?
+Here’s a quick explanation on what these terms mean:

 Cash Gift ($11,000 to $13,000): This is the first batch of free money you’ll get with each child, and is credited to your bank account.
 You can register for the scheme as early as 8 weeks before the birth.
 However, you need to be part of a state-sanctioned nuclear family to get this cash.
 Unwed mums do not receive the Cash Gift.

-CDA First Step ($5,000): This is a grant that the government deposits when you open a CDA account (Child Development Account) in your baby’s name.
-The CDA account is automatically opened once your child is born.
+CDA First Step Grant ($5,000): This is a grant that the government deposits when you open a CDA account (Child Development Account) in your baby’s name.
 You just need to choose between DBS/POSB, OCBC and UOB to manage the account.

 Dollar-for-dollar matching (up to $15,000, amount depends on birth order): The CDA is a co-savings account, meaning for each $1 you put in your baby’s account, the government will give him another $1.
 This happens all the way until age 12, with limits set depending on the birth order of your child.